DanielFLopez1620/orion_common/orion_assets/FreeCadAssets/README.md

 ### Long loading of half and complete platform

-The CAD files of the bases/levels of the robot have high complixity, so they make take a while to load.
+The CAD files of the bases/levels of the robot have high complexity, so they make take a while to load.
 You can improve this by simplifying the properties of your FreeCAD visual and ensuring you are using GPU (if available) when running FreeCAD.

-### Asssemblies
+### Assemblies

-There aren't ORION assemblys in FreeCAD due to high payload when building the robot assembly with Assembly2, Assembly3 and Assembly4.
+There aren't ORION assemblies in FreeCAD due to high payload when building the robot assembly with Assembly2, Assembly3 and Assembly4.
 In order to test your modifications, it is recommended to use partial assemblies.